cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     // disallow packet with timeoutTimestamp less than currentTimestamp and timeoutTimestamp value bigger than currentTimestamp + MaxTimeoutDelta assert(currentTimestamp() < timeoutTimestamp < currentTimestamp() + MAX_TIMEOUT_DELTA)

+    //assert(packet.sourceId == channel.counterpartyChannelId) This should be always true, redundant // NEED DISCUSSION

+    // retrieve sequence
-    // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = nextSequenceSend[sourecChannelId]
+    sequence = nextSequenceSend[sourecChannelId]
+    // Check that the Sequence has been correctly initialized before hand. abortTransactionUnless(sequence!==0)

     // Executes Application logic ∀ Payload
+    // Currently we support only len(payloads)==1
+    payload=payloads[0]
     cbs = router.callbacks[payload.sourcePort]
     success = cbs.onSendPacket(sourceChannelId,channel.counterpartyChannelId,payload)
-    // IMPORTANT: if the one of the onSendPacket fails, the transaction is aborted and the potential state changes are reverted.
-This ensure that
+    // IMPORTANT: if the onSendPacket fails, the transaction is aborted and the potential state changes are reverted.
-    // the post conditions on error are always respected.
+    // This ensure that the post conditions on error are always respected.
     // payload execution check
     abortUnless(success)